micheledurante/dwarven-codex/dwarven_grammar_book.md

 `Orustosonol` is fact composed of the adjectives `or` (_large_), `ustos` (_angry_) and the noun `Onol` (_mountain_).
 The first letter must always be capitalized as it indicates a noun.

-The order of the adjectives can be used to change the meaning of the resulting word, e.g.:
+The order of the adjectives can be used to change the meaning of the resulting word:

 - `Orustosonol` means _angry large mountain_

 Here the speaker wants to stress the "angry" quality of the mountain rather then its size.
 The first adjective used describes the most important quality of the noun.

-#### 3.4.1 Comparatives And Superlatives
+#### 7.1 Comparatives And Superlatives

 To add a comparison to adjectives (angrier, smaller) Dwarven uses extra adjectives, `morr` (_more_) or `gekur` (_less_):